viveksingh10/Electricity-Billing-System/README.md

 # Electricity-Billing-System

 ## This app is built for following purpose:-
-* For controlling authorized Users login.
+* For controlling authorized users login.
-* Maintaining Users record.
+* Maintaining users record.
-* Paying elctricity bill from any location graphically.
+* Paying elctricity bill from anywhere in a graphically manner.
 * User Friendly.
 * For Implemention of SQLite in Java GUI.
 * This is a Mini-project developed using JavaFX, SQLite, And CSS